 LP 9V Rechargeable Batteries with Charger

 Unless you’re on top of your game with regularly scheduled battery maintenance, you’ve experienced your smoke detector going off at the most inconvenient times.
-Before we all punch our smoke detectors, consider this trusty LP-made 9V four-pack of batteries.
-Home devices across the board, specifically smoke detectors, carbon monoxide detection systems, and other essential monitoring devices, are likely to have longer lifespans with these batteries.
+Before we all punch our smoke detectors, consider this trusty specifically smoke detectors.
+Home devices across the board, , carbon monoxide detection systems, and other essential monitoring devices, are likely to have longer lifespans with these batteries.
 It’ll last you years before you even have to think about replacements because the pack includes a charging dock for the batteries; you can recharge each battery as many as 500 times.